Referring a Loved One to Valley Hope

 Call (800) 544-5101 to help your loved one now.

 Our Referral Process, Step by Step

 When your loved one is ready for treatment, it is important to start the process immediately.
 Our referral process keeps it simple so your loved one can start healing as soon as possible:

-A Patient Access Specialist will provide a free, confidential assessment to determine the appropriate level of care for your loved one.
-Valley Hope’s Patient Access Center (PAC) Team combines clinical expertise with compassion to help determine the best level of care for your loved one and schedule an intake at one of our treatment centers.
+Your local, on-site Admissions Specialist will provide a free, confidential assessment to determine the appropriate level of care for your loved one.
+Valley Hope’s Admissions Team combines clinical expertise with compassion to help determine the best level of care for your loved one and schedule an intake at one of our treatment centers.